CommandTM/Archipelago/worlds/celeste/docs/setup_en.md

 ## Mod Installation
 1. Download and install Everest using [their guide](https://everestapi.github.io/#installing-everest).
 2. Drag the latest stable release of the AP mod into your mods folder.
-3. Launch the game once to initalize the mod.

 ## Configuring your YAML file